wilsonism/geo109/mapping-4/Part_1/M4_Part_1.md

 ![Image42](images/Image52.jpeg)

 6. Locate the folder that contains your shapefile and click the file ending in “.shp.” **Note: this is potentially confusing as there are other files that also have the .shp extension (e.g.,shp.xml)** and sometimes the extension will be hidden.
-Take a close look; you may have toexperiment a bit before you find the right file.
-Click “Open”, and “Open” again in the “Add vector layer” dialogue box.
+Take a close look; you may have to experiment a bit before you find the right file.
+Click “Open” and “Open” again in the “Add Vector Layer” dialogue box.

 ![Image61](images/Image61.jpeg)

-Congratulations; you’ve just made a map in QGIS!
-Your shapefile should now be displayedin the map window and in the QGIS list of active layers.
+Congratulations!
+You’ve just made a map in QGIS!
+Your shapefile should now be displayed in the map window and in the QGIS list of active layers.

 ![Image62](images/Image62.jpeg)